A Review of the 2nd Album by Finnish Metal Band Children of Bodom Called "Hatebreeder"

 If there is a weakness or a con for this band even at this time in their career, it would be that their album covers always have the same concept or theme on them.
 The band has an obvious fascination with the Grim Reaper.
 But other than that, what you hear on this album is some pretty awesome neoclassical death metal combined with sometimes super-fast guitar leads.

-Black Widow Should be Mentioned as One of the Band's Best Songs Ever
+Black Widow Should be Mentioned as One of Children of Bodom's Best Songs Ever

 © 2017 Ara Vahanian